 It’s a fact that the pleasure of showing-off does not even come close to that of delicious foods and wealth, refraining from this cheap pleasure is very essential.

 Therefore, if anyone suspects even a bit of show-off (Riya) in any of his deeds, he should fearfully repent of it as soon as possible.
 You can use the following as general signs to spot and deal with Riya in your deeds.

 - Being lazy in performing good deeds when alone but active in the presence of people is a sign of Riya.

 - Decreasing the deeds when criticized.

-Telling you how to identify ostentation is not enough for you and me.
-So I’ll like to complete it by giving you some tips on how to stare it off Insha-Allah.
+Knowing the signs of show-off is one thing.
+So I’ll like to complete it by giving you some tips on how to actually shake it off your shoulders Insha-Allah.

 - Get Help from Allah Almighty by making Du’a.